konker/konker.dev/packages/zenfig/docs/SPECIFICATION.md

 Unknown keys (not present in schema) are treated as strings, included in `secrets`, and should emit a warning (or error in `--strict` mode).

-When parsing `.env` files (for `validate`), Zenfig must map `.env` keys back to schema paths by generating the expected `.env` key for each schema leaf path (using the same output formatting rules) and matching case-insensitively.
+When parsing `.env` files (for `validate`), Zenfig must map `.env` keys back to schema paths by generating the expected `.env` key for each schema leaf path (using the same output formatting rules) and matching case-sensitively.
 This avoids ambiguous “reverse snake_case” heuristics.

 #### Strict Mode (`--strict`)